parkerdifuntorum/tpl_web_app/README.md

 The one-line diagram is interactive.
 Use browser zoom/pan and hover over devices to inspect loading, voltage, flow, and upgrade-candidate details.

+## Layout Update

+The interactive one-line plot now uses a deterministic layered layout for the default model.
+This reduces non-connected line crossings by separating voltage levels into rows:

+- 230 kV buses on the upper row
+- 115 kV buses on the middle row
+- 12.5 kV generator terminal buses below or above their point of interconnection

+If users add custom buses that do not match the default naming pattern, the app falls back to wide NetworkX placement for those additional nodes.

+## Topology Revision

+The default network was revised to remove the following lines:

+- Line 1-3
+- Line 2-3 B
+- Line 4-7 Tie
+- Line 5-7

+The remaining 230 kV path uses `Line 1-2` and `Line 2-3`.
+The previous `Line 2-3 A` was renamed to `Line 2-3`.